 In order to create spreadsheet reports that are accurate and error-free, it is important for accountants and business owners to understand the different spreadsheet risks.
 They are explained below:

 1. Unskilled users

 Many people think that basic knowledge in the use of Microsoft Excel is already equal to knowledge in using spreadsheets.
-It is not true as using spreadsheets requires rigid training not only for beginner auditors but also continuing training for updates.
+This is not true, as using spreadsheets requires rigid training not only for beginner auditors but also continuing training for updates.
 Mediocre knowledge and experience can lead to inaccurate computations, use of the wrong formulas, and even linking to other spreadsheet presentations.

 2. Insufficient guidelines for spreadsheet preparation

 Spreadsheet use should be prepared for by the users by equipping themselves with the right knowledge.
 Therefore, organizations should provide a guidebook that explains how spreadsheets are used in the simplest language possible.
 It should contain information and instructions on how to use the spreadsheet software.

 3. Recycling of data

 Cut and paste is a common habit of people.
 Though it saves a lot of time and allows people to do more in a shorter period of time, it isn’t always a good idea.
 This is because, through time, formulas can be damaged and changed, and links broken, which can lead to inaccurate reporting.

 No matter how good a user is at performing spreadsheet calculations, the risk of making mistakes is still always high because of human factors.
 This is especially true with people’s habits of chatting, taking frequent bathroom breaks, checking phones, and other habits.